kadena-community/kadena.js/CONTRIBUTING.md

 Before making a pull request, please discuss your ideas first.

-Make sure to generate the changelog before it gets merged:
+Make sure to update the changelog before it gets merged:

 ```bash
 rush change